Where Healing Begins

 Admission Decision and Scheduling

 This is step three of the admissions process.
 Once you are clinically and logistically cleared for admission, we collaborate with you to set an admission date.
 You will receive information about what to expect, what to bring, and how communication with your family will work during your stay.
+This is a good time to contact your company's HR Department or Employee Assistance Program to discuss Family Leave or Disability benefits.

 Coordination with Current Providers